ecsalina/gtrends/README.rst

 Issues
 ======
-Please create an issue in the `issue tracker`.
+Please create an issue in the issue tracker.

 License
 =======